Older—Beautiful inside and out—Invisible

 This post was originally published on the web site Tiny Buddha, and you can find it here.

 What would your six-word story be?
-You can find more examples of this project, carried out in Minneapolis in 2012, by searching on the Web for 6 Words Minneapolis.
+You can find more examples of this project, carried out in Minneapolis in 2012, here.
 A couple of other examples:

 Frowning husband